-Allegations of research misconduct shall be reported to the Associate Provost and Dean of the Graduate School.
+Allegations of research misconduct shall be reported to the Associate Provost of Academic Affairs.
 He or she may counsel confidentially any individual who comes forward with an allegation of misconduct.

 If consistent with law, regulations of the granting agency, and provisions of contracts, the University may seek informal resolution of the issue.
-Informal resolution could include direct discussion between the complainant and respondent or facilitated discussion including the Associate Provost and Dean of the Graduate School, Department Chairs, Deans, or others.
+Informal resolution could include direct discussion between the complainant and respondent or facilitated discussion including the Associate Provost of Academic Affairs, Department Chairs, Deans, or others.

-If the Associate Provost and Dean of the Graduate School determines that the concern does fall under the jurisdiction of this policy, he or she will discuss the inquiry and investigation procedures with the individual who has questions about the integrity of a research project (the complainant).
-If the complainant chooses to make a formal allegation, a written complaint must be submitted to the Associate Provost and Dean of the Graduate School specifying both the alleged misconduct and the evidence that supports the allegation.
+If the Associate Provost of Academic Affairs determines that the concern does fall under the jurisdiction of this policy, he or she will discuss the inquiry and investigation procedures with the individual who has questions about the integrity of a research project (the complainant).
+If the complainant chooses to make a formal allegation, a written complaint must be submitted to the Associate Provost of Academic Affairs specifying both the alleged misconduct and the evidence that supports the allegation.